Konodinger/Liquid3D/openvdbCppBridge/Readme.md

 Point grids can be exported to `.vdb` files.
 However, they are not compatible with Blender which only supports voxel grids.

+Next: investigate this file: https://www.openvdb.org/documentation/doxygen/ParticlesToLevelSet_8h.html to convert to level set then to .vdb file.